Looking to hire diverse AI and Data Science future leaders?

 Employers have the opportunity to sponsor or co-sponsor students, supporting social good, developing brand awareness in tech, and gaining access to a national network of talent for future hires.
 To find out more please complete the short form below and we’ll be in touch to discuss your needs and potentially introduce you to relevant universities.

-The Office for Students (OfS), in partnership with the Department for Culture Media and Sport (DCMS) and the Office for Artificial Intelligence (OAI), has announced funding for up to 2,000 additional scholarships for students studying AI and Data Science postgraduate conversion courses.
+The Office for Students (OfS), in partnership with the Department of Science, Innovation & Technology (DSIT) and the Office for Artificial Intelligence (OAI), has announced funding for up to 2,000 additional scholarships for students studying AI and Data Science postgraduate conversion courses.
 Industry investment is being sought to complement government funding.
 It is anticipated that for every scholarship that is funded by industry, government will fund an additional three scholarships across the programme.